tulXoro/tulXoro/README.md

 - 🪄 Building out small scale applications and projects.
 - 🛠 Looking for ways to sharpen and improve my skills.
 - 📃 Open to new job opportunities!

-Please visit [my website](https://tulxoro.net) for more information about me!

-Contact me at business@tulxoro.com.